Offline Estimation of Controlled Markov Chains: Minimaxity and Sample Complexity: Introduction

+Although this particular non-parametric estimator of transition matrices has been previously used in the context of model-based RL studies \citep{li2022settling,mannor2005empirical}, its statistical guarantees under non-Markovian controls are not known in the literature.
+This paper fills this obvious gap.
+The main contributions of this paper can be summarized as follows.

-\begin{enumerate} \item We show that the non-parametric estimator is minimax optimal in~\Cref{thm:minimax} if the number of samples is large enough and identify an explicit lower bound on the sample size to achieve a high probability estimate.
+\begin{enumerate} \item Our main result (\Cref{thm:minimax}) shows that the non-parametric estimator is minimax optimal if the number of samples is large enough, and identifies an explicit lower bound on the required sample size.
 Informally, we prove that the sample complexity of estimating the transition matrices in a CMC with $d$ states and $k$ controls is $\Theta(d^2\,k)$ if the CMC is geometrically fast mixing.
-As we argue in \cref{sec:examples}, a geometrically ergodic Markov chain with $d\,k$ states can be thought of as a special case of a $d$-state, $k$-control CMC where the controls are so-called ``stationary''.
-Therefore, our result (\Cref{thm:minimax}) recovers the optimal sample complexity of estimating Markov chains from \cite{wolfer2021statistical} as a special case.
+As we argue in \Cref{sec:examples}, a geometrically ergodic Markov chain with $d\,k$ states can be thought of as a special case of a $d$-state, $k$-control CMC with ``stationary'' controls.
+Thus, our result (\Cref{thm:minimax}) recovers the optimal sample complexity of estimating Markov chains from \cite{wolfer2021statistical} as a special case.

-\item We tease out a subtle trade-off between assuming stronger mixing conditions and obtaining tighter sample complexity.
-In particular, we prove in \Cref{thm:sample-complexity} that the transition probabilities can be estimated even under a weaker mixing assumption than is required for minimaxity (\Cref{thm:minimax}).
-However, there is a trade-off in requiring more samples (roughly $\Omega(d^2k^2)$ in place of $\Omega(d^2k)$) to achieve the same level of estimation error and, thus, losing guarantees of minimax optimality.
+\item We prove in \Cref{thm:sample-complexity} that the transition probabilities can be estimated even under a weaker mixing assumption than is required for minimaxity (\Cref{thm:minimax}).
+However, this involves a trade-off, requiring more samples (roughly $\Omega(d^2k^2)$ in place of $\Omega(d^2k)$) to achieve the same level of estimation error.

-\item Our sample complexity results on the estimator of transition matrices immediately yield error bounds on the offline policy evaluation (OPE).
-OPE in offline model-based RL involves estimating the average reward obtained from a given policy (different from the logging policy) using the estimated transition matrix as a plug-in.
-In particular,~\Cref{thm:value-thm} focuses on evaluating stationary Markov policies on a system model estimated using data logged under a mixing logging control sequence that may not be Markovian.
-The sample complexity results recover minimax optimal rates obtained in the literature where the logging policy is universally assumed to be Markovian. \end{enumerate}
+\item A useful implication of our sample complexity results is that they yield error bounds for offline policy evaluation (OPE).
+Theorem ~\ref{thm:value-thm} evaluates stationary Markov policies from data logged using non Markovian controls.
+The resulting sample complexity recovers minimax optimal rates in the literature, which typically assume Markovian logging policies.
+Furthermore, Theorem \ref{thm:opt-pol1} demonstrates a sample complexity of estimating the optimal policy under sufficient regularity conditions on the model class.
+We also demonstrate how to use our theory to derive the sample complexity bounds for learning the demand distribution of an inventory control problem in Proposition \ref{prop:ic-control} \citep{goldberg2021survey}.